stayfor21/Warning-system-with-GSM/docs/firmware-architecture.md

 In Fault mode, the firmware:

-- closes the door;
+* closes the door;
-- stops the buzzer;
+* stops the buzzer;
-- disables normal alarm behavior;
+* disables normal alarm behavior;
-- blinks luster LEDs as a fault indication;
+* blinks luster LEDs as a fault indication;
-- waits for sensor values to become valid again.
+* waits for sensor values to become valid again.

 When the sensor values return to the valid range, the system returns to Normal mode.

+The original thesis diagrams included the idea of filtering invalid data before making a decision.
+The current firmware expands this idea by adding a separate `Fault` state.

 ## Door Control